slqdk/NoteControl/docs/notes.md

   year + month subfolder + today's file.
 - Filenames are ISO date (`YYYY-MM-DD.md`).
 Folder names use `MM-MonthName` so they sort correctly and read naturally.
-- The frontend re-formats these for display:
+- The frontend re-formats these for display in **Danish**:
   - The year stays as-is.
-  - The month folder displays as the English month name without the number prefix (`April` not `04-April`).
+  - The month folder displays as the Danish month name without the number prefix (`April` not `04-April`).
-  - The day file displays as English weekday + ` d. ` + day
+  - The day file displays as Danish weekday + day number (`Mandag 28`).
-    number (`Monday d.
-28`).
-The `d.` separator is a small nod to local Danish convention (`den`); the weekday and month names themselves are English.

 This is **display-only**.
 The on-disk filenames stay in the canonical format; search, links, and the index all use the